garrandall/popular-music-data/tracks/fly-like-me-chingy-amerie.md

 Now for the first time I've opened my eyes,
 Put the glass in the air, now I toast to the sky, Feels like I'm in heaven, & I'm hoping to fly,
-Baby girl come along for the ride, you know why cuhs I...
+Baby girl come along for the ride, you know why cuhs I

 Now you done been around the world,
 And you'd seen alot of girls,